5 Most Common Reasons for Chargebacks

 Know Where Your Chargebacks Come From

-Chargebacks cost merchant’s way more than just the loss in sales.
-Once you add in marketing expenses, cost of customer acquisition, transaction fees, costs of goods and more, chargebacks often run merchants more than two times their initial losses.
+Chargebacks cost merchants far more than just the lost transaction amount.
+Once you add in marketing expenses, cost of customer acquisition, transaction fees, costs of goods, and more, chargebacks often cost merchants more than two times their initial losses.
 They can also put merchant accounts in jeopardy and threaten the very payment methods you need to do business.

 Identifying your chargeback reason codes, understanding them, and taking steps to remedy the root causes of your chargebacks is key to keeping your merchant accounts intact.